Where do we study?

 What are some of our main events?

-• What happens?
+- What happens?
 The Teekkari dipping and the capping of the Goldilocks (Kultakutri) statue happen on Wappu Day, and form the most traditional and visible parts of Tampere’s Teekkari Wappu.
+The biggest Wappu in Finland is celebrated together with TREY.

-• What is best?
-Seeing all the new Fuksi thriving and happy!
+- What is best?
+Seeing all the students having fun!

 Teekkari Culture in Tampere